gmph/gmph.github.io/index.md

 ***

 You can email me at [hi@gmph.co](mailto:hi@gmph.co?subject=&body=Hey%20Graham%2C%0A%0AI%27d%20really%20like%20to%20talk%20to%20you%20about...) to say hello.
-I like to help people.
+I love talking about design.
 I'm available for design consultancy.
 [Google me](http://google.co.uk/search?q=graham+macphee+designer).